MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/using-startup-shutdown-logon-and-logoff-scripts-in-group-policy.md

     -   In **Script Name**, type the path of the script, or click **Browse** to search for the script file in the Netlogon shared folder on the domain controller.

-    -   In **Script Parameters**, type any parameters that you want, exactly as you would type them on the command line. for example, if your script includes parameters called //logo (display banner) and //I (interactive mode), type **//logo //I**.
+    -   In **Script Parameters**, type any parameters that you want, exactly as you would type them on the command line.
+For example, if your script includes parameters called //logo (display banner) and //I (interactive mode), type **//logo //I**.

 6. In the **startup Properties** dialog box, specify the options that you want:

-    -   **startup Scripts for <Group Policy object>**: lists all the scripts that currently are assigned to the selected GPO. if you assign multiple scripts, the scripts are processed in the order that you specify.
+    -   **startup Scripts for <Group Policy object>**: lists all the scripts that currently are assigned to the selected GPO.
+If you assign multiple scripts, the scripts are processed in the order that you specify.
 To move a script up in the list, click it, and then click **Up**.
 To move a script down in the list, click it, and then click **Down**.

     -   **add**: Opens the **add a Script** dialog box, where you can specify any additional scripts to use.